Pathloom

 Pathloom is a trip-planning platform designed to simplify outdoor adventure planning by providing a centralized hub for hikers, campers, and explorers.

-Nearly half of all U.S. campers found it difficult to find a campsite in 2021.
-And almost half of campers spend over 5 hours planning their trips.
+of U.S. campers found it difficult to find a campsite in 2021

 To identify gaps in outdoor discovery platforms, I worked with leadership and analyzed competitors like AllTrails and Hip Camp.
 Key findings revealed: